Jonatesp/philosophers/README.md

-The specific rules for the project are:
+The specific rules for this project are:

 - Each philosopher should be a thread.